- Multiple events a year

 - Keeping a common thread

-When organizing more than only the annual stakeholder event for your organization, then it can be challenging to align the several events throughout the year.
+When organizing more than only the annual stakeholder event for your organization, than it can be challenging to align the several events throughout the year.
 The following 7 tips will help you to offer an event range that is consistent in its message and attractive to attend.

 Get empowerment.
 Event managers often operate independently, but for many reasons their expertise isn’t always shared.
 As an event manager make sure to team up with your marketing or communication peers and get the mandate and empowerment from your management.
 Orchestrate this joint approach in time and benefit from a smart and powerful cooperation for all your upcoming events.

 Set a theme.
-A theme, carefully chosen, carries a [brand] promise.
+A theme, carefully chosen, carries a promise.
 It knows to trigger people.
 Take the time with your team to formulate a theme in which your stakeholders recognize themselves.
 A strong theme will make onward choices for your events much easier to make: from panel discussion themes to venues, everything now comes from a clear vision.

 Built a community – with your audience.
 Your speakers address the daily concerns of your attendees.
 By letting the audience discuss these presentations afterwards, through different dialogue formats, it creates a sense of ownership among the attendees.
-The presentation just heard will come to life by bringing in personal experiences and concrete examples.
+The presentation just heard will come to life by bringing in personal experiences and concrete examples from attendees.
 As such attendees can easily become enthusiastic ambassadors of your event.
 Imagine how much easier it is from here to ask attendees to bring a guest for any next edition?

 Balance content with social.
 Strong content is key.
 By adding some soft elements, a message can become even stronger.
-Think of a fun schoolbus to transfer attendees to and from the venue, let a pianist play music in between the presentations and have vloggers to generate interesting content during and after the event.
+Think of a fun schoolbus to transfer attendees to and from the venue, let a pianist play music in between the presentations and invite vloggers and influencers to generate interesting content during and after the event.
 Add surprising elements that will stick to people’s memories.
 The more likely it is for people to come back!

-By applying the above steps you’ll increase the chances of creating a more consistent [brand] message, getting more repeat and new attendees and end up with valuable event outcomes.
+By applying the above steps you’ll increase the chances of creating a more consistent message, getting more repeat and new attendees and end up with valuable event outcomes.
 Obviously, feel free to reach out to me as I’m happy to think along with you!